nordcloud/aws-codepipeline-cfn-provider/README.md

 ```

 ## UserParameters
-User parameters are used to configure lambda and should be passed in JSON format
+User parameters are used to configure lambda and should be passed in a JSON format:

 ```
 {
     "Operation": "operation_name", [CREATE_UPDATE_STACK, DELETE_STACK, CREATE_REPLACE_CHANGE_SET, EXECUTE_CHANGE_SET]